fastruby/blog/_posts/2019-11-04-intruducing-skunk-stink-score-calculator.md

 ## Caveats

-Skunk expects you to have a `.resultset.json` file in the directory that you are evaluating.
+Skunk expects you to have a `.resultset.json` file in the coverage directory within the directory that you are evaluating.
 It uses the data within that file to calculate the code coverage percentage for each module.

-That means that you will have to run your test suite with SimpleCov enabled before you call `skunk`.
+That means that you will have to run your test suite with SimpleCov enabled **before you call `skunk`**.

 Total Stink Score is not a useful metric within a single project, as the total will continue to grow as you add more features to your application.
-It is certainly a useful metric if you use it to compare two projects.
+It is certainly a useful metric if you use it to _compare two projects_.

 ## Known Issues

 The calculation of the Stink Score is not 100% accurate.
 It is comparing a module's code coverage and a module's complexity.
-It should be method-based:
+It should be a method-based
-It should calculate the complexity of a method, the code coverage of the same method, then calculate the Stink Score per method.
+calculation: It should calculate the complexity of a method, the code coverage of the same method, then calculate the Stink Score per method.

 Finally, the Stink Score of a module should be the sum of all the Stink Scores in the module.

 ## Roadmap